sesirimarco/user-list-plain-javascript/README.md

 # user-list-plain-javascript
-It is a user list (responsive) with search filters.
+It is a generic list (responsive) with search filters.
 It is  elaborated in plain javascript.
+It supports many instances.
+Ej: users, vegetables, etc.